A recent report projects that 3D printing, or additive manufacturing, is expected to see double-digit growth in the next few years.

 Due to the success and excitement around additive manufacturing, varieties of 3D printing have come down in price.
 The technology is now taking root in smaller companies and a wide number of untraditional settings.

 It’s not uncommon to see 3D printers in elementary schools.
 You can also find them at town libraries.
 This reflects the importance of this emerging manufacturing tool.
-It also shows how many people are interested in the technology.
+It also shows how many people are interested in technology.

 Here are some of the industries benefiting from this new manufacturing tech.